Marc Siegel: Host of Doctor Radio Reports on SiriusXM

 Siegel has hosted the SiriusXM radio show Doctor Radio Reports twice a week since March 2020, focusing on the impact of the COVID-19 pandemic and the efficacy of public health efforts to neutralize it.
 He is the medical director of Doctor Radio.

+Teen Pregnancy

+Siegel appeared on Fox News and suggested the decline in teen pregnancies is a problem because it is having a negative impact on the US birth rate.
+He claimed “the problem is teens and young adults from ages 15 to 19, the fertility rate is down 7 percent, and it’s down 70 percent over the last two decades, meaning we’re telling people that are young not to have babies, to wait until they’re in a more stable life situation, until they’re more financially secure.
+Maybe they haven’t found the right partner.”

 Personal life

-Siegel was born on June 15, 1956, in New York.
+Siegel was born on June 15, 1956, in New York City.
 He is married to Ludmilla Luda Siegel, who is a physician and neurologist.
 They have three children.

 Siegel is Jewish and cites the Oath of Maimonides as a medical ethics influence.

-Education

-He attended East Meadow High School.
-Following high school, he attended Brown University in Providence, Rhode Island, from 1974 to 1978.
-He received his Doctor of Medicine degree in 1985 from the State University of New York at Buffalo.
-He completed his residency in internal medicine in 1988 at New York University Medical Center.